Wimmics/solid-indexer/README.md

 Go to http://localhost:8080 and login the agent.

-Use the credentials you defined at the previous step.
+Use the credentials you defined for `solid-indexer` at the previous step.

 Click on "Authorize".